 Jürgen Scheffran, Co-Chair of INES worked out recently a Report for the World Future Council on the Climate-Nuclear Nexus which was presented in Geneva.
 He explored the linkages between climate change and nuclear threats.
 Please have a look to it: www.worldfuturecouncil.org/fileadmin/user_upload/Disarmament/The_Climate-Nuclear_Nexus.pdf Jakob von Uexkull published in December an article “The Climate-Nuclear Nexus: Two Key Threats Endangering Future Generations” in the Huffington Post about this: http://www.huffingtonpost.com/jakob-von-uexkull/the-climate-nuclear-nexus_b_8707016.html … Continue reading →

 We are changeing not only the website from inesglobal.com to inesglobal.net, we have also changed the cms to wordpress.
 The structure of the site haven’t changed.
-Until the whole content will be moved, menus marked with a * or have a year before 2016 in it are going to the old website.
+But not all content is already copied.

 The International Peace Bureau has worked for over 10 years to develop a program on Disarmament for Sustainable Development, with a primary topic being military and social spending.
 In 2011 we launched the Global Day of Action on Military Spending and in late 2014 a year-round Global Campaign on Military Spending.

 The program is now availible:www.ipb2016.berlin/